 What if my friend doesn’t want help?

-Remember – do not push your friend to do anything they don’t want to.
+Do not push your friend to do anything they don’t want to.
 If they don’t want to get help, you cannot and should not force them.
 The best thing you can do is tell them about their options, and let them know you are ready to support them if they change their mind.

-To learn more about who we are and what we do, you can take a look at this video from our legal team
+To learn more about who we are and what we do, you can take a look at this video from our legal team:

 ‘T’: Taking care of yourselves